Laserfiche/lf-sample-repository-api-nodejs/README.md

 ## Build and Run this App

-- Open a terminal window
+- Open a terminal window.
 - Enter the following commands:

 ```node